Ilketshall St Andrew: Churches

 St Andrew's church is a round-tower church, dating from the 12th century.
-The church sits at a bend in School Road and has an octagonal shaped bell tower.
-In 1810 there was a screen between the body of the church and the chancel, which was destroyed in December 2001, which revealed a series of wall paintings.
+The church sits at a bend in School Road and has an octagonal-shaped bell tower.
+In 1810 there was a screen between the body of the church and the chancel, which was destroyed in December 2001, revealing a series of wall paintings.
 These paintings are similar to those found in St Botolph's, North Cove.
 The image depicts the theme of the 'Wheel of Fortune' and the unpredictable nature of human affairs.
 A crowned figure is found sitting on top of a wheel rotating it, to which humankind must follow the rotation.
 The rotation is circular, so a downturn in human affairs must be inevitably followed by an upturn.

-A Methodist chapel was built in 1840 by the local Wesleyan Society, The chapel is a Grade II listed building, with a small garden at the front of the chapel.
+A Methodist chapel was built in 1840 by the local Wesleyan Society.
+The chapel is a Grade II listed building, with a small garden at the front of the chapel.
 Worship at the chapel has now ceased.